Instagram Combined Shape quotation Created with Sketch. 69

-Set up your Microsoft 365 sign-in for multi-factor authentication (MFA)
+Set up your account sign-in for multi-factor authentication (MFA)

-By setting up MFA, you add an extra layer of security to your Microsoft 365 account sign-in.
+By setting up MFA, you add an extra layer of security to your account sign-ins on various services.
 For example, you first specify your password and, when prompted, you also type a dynamically generated verification code provided by an authenticator app or sent to your phone.

-Before CTS enables MFA on your account, please make sure you have a means to receive the verification code.
-You will need either a cell phone that can receive calls or SMS texts, a desk phone, or an Authenticator App.
+MFA requirements: Please make sure you have a means to receive the MFA verification.
+You will need either a cell phone that will have an Authenticator App installed or a USB Security Key.
 It is important to remember that you will be asked to re-authenticate with MFA from time to time, so it is critical that you have your 2nd verification method nearby when this happens.
 In most cases a cell phone is the optimal device for this purpose.

-3. Choose your default authentication method.
-There are three options: Authentication phone, Office phone, and Mobile app (Microsoft Authenticator app).
+- Choose your default authentication method, usually the Microsoft Authenticator app or you may choose to setup your hardware key.
 Select Next and follow the prompts to add this account.

-4. Once you complete the instructions to specify your additional verification method, the next time you sign into Microsoft 365, you'll be prompted to provide the additional verification information or action, such as typing the verification code provided by your authenticator app or sent to you by text message.
+- Once you complete the instructions to specify your additional verification method, the next time you sign into Microsoft 365, you'll be prompted to provide the additional verification information or action, such as typing the verification code provided by your authenticator app or to interact with your security key.

 FAQs